andrewferrier/wrapping.nvim/README.md

-# vim-wrapping-softhard
+# wrapping.nvim

-⚠️  **Note**: This plugin has been rewritten from VimL (Vim) to lua (for NeoVim only).
+⚠️  **Note**: This plugin has been rewritten from VimL  (Vim and NeoVim) to lua (just NeoVim), and renamed from `vim-wrapping-softhard` to `wrapping.nvim`.
 If you are still using Vim, the last VimL-based version suitable for using for vim is tagged with the [vim-viml](https://github.com/andrewferrier/vim-wrapping-softhard/releases/tag/vim-viml) tag.

----
+***

 This is a NeoVim plugin designed to make it easy to flip between 'soft' and 'hard' wrapping when editing text-like files.
 Typically one comes across some